 There are other types of injuries that can result from a auto accident.
 These injuries are emotional/psychological in nature.
 Every type of injury that is inflicted on a person by a negligent or reckless driver should be included in any pursuit of a financial recovery.
 Our car accident lawyers at Gomez Trial Attorneys will fully understand how to quantify the losses from a crash.

 If you have been injured in a car accident, the first thing you should do in the immediate aftermath is move yourself into a safe position if possible, preferably to the side of the road.
-You should not assume that someone else has called the police or for an ambulance if one is necessary.
-Instead, call for emergency response yourself if you are able to do so.
 As you wait for the police to arrive, you should avoid discussing the specifics of the accident with the other party.
 Doing so could harm your position later as you attempt to recover damages.
 If you feel it’s appropriate, simply exchange contact and insurance information with the other motorist.

 When the police arrive, provide your identification, insurance information and registration to the officer.
 Provide a factual description of how you saw the accident unfold.
 It’s likely that the police officer will record the names of witnesses, but once again you should not assume that this is occurring.
 Take names down yourself as you may need them later.
 Finally, get the name of the police officer who has reported to the scene.

 The first place you should go afterward is to the nearest medical facility in order to obtain a full evaluation.
 Even if you do not feel as though you are seriously injured, you should always take this step.
 That’s because there are serious injuries that can occur, such as to the brain, that may not present themselves outwardly or in the form of excruciating pain.
 You will also need a record of your injuries later in the recovery process.